brightmart/ai_law/README.md

         Falsification, alteration, sale and purchase of official documents, documents and seals of state organs: 2153

+##2.2 Pre-processing
  5) preprocess value for imprisonment.

      range of imprisonment from 0 to 300(=12*25), it is raw value too big, not may lead to less efficient for model to learn.